semantic-flow/sflo-dendron-notes/sflo.issue.capitalization.md

 ## Filenames

 - since filenames shadow identifier names, they should follow identifier rules
-- underscores are allowed for system-composed file or directory names like dave-richardson_v1.trig or _catalog
+- underscores are allowed for system-composed file or directory names like dave-richardson_v1.trig or _meta